Blogs » How Mobile Apps Can Help Reduce Patient Waiting Time

 Collecting feedback is a great way to know the overall experience and satisfaction of the patients.
 It’s also a healthy way to promote a good relationship since the feedback empowers them to voice out their experience and what they need from the service.
 The mobile app should also have a feedback or review option to help the organization improve its services.

-If your organization is considering a mobile app done that will help decongest ER or ED visits and help provide patient satisfaction, here are some insights that you need to discuss with the mobile development team:
+If your organization is considering a mobile app that will help decongest ER or ED visits and help provide patient satisfaction, here are some insights that you need to discuss with the mobile development team:

-If you need a custom mobile app developed for your practice, or business, you may discuss with the developers the main problem and the mobile moments you are trying to solve.
+If you need a custom mobile app developed for your practice or business, you may discuss with the developers the main problem and the mobile moments you are trying to solve.
 Is it when the patient has just arrived at the emergency room?
 Is it in their homes?
 On the road?

 Spending a lot of money on perfecting the app is costly and risky.
-Your mobile developers can come up with an MVP and let them be used by a focus group to help receive feedback quickly.
+Your mobile developers can come up with an MVP and let it be used by a focus group to help receive feedback quickly.
 You also need to consider how this app will be distributed.
 Are you going to distribute the app among existing patients?

 Conclusion